MateuszSzy/bestronger/README.md

 BeStronger Application

-On the "Home" page you will find information about your water demand and all discount, also a form to contact with us.
+On the "Home" page you will find information about your water demand and all discount.
+Also a form to contact with us.

 On the "Why us" page you will find the reason why you should choose our App.